Before the invention of nylon fiber, the pioneers used plant matter to make ropes or cords.

 You can consider dogbane, stinging nettle, velvetleaf, milkweed, fireweed, and evening primrose because they are known to produce long fibers for cordage.

-The tutorial mentioned here focuses on making cordage from stinging nettle stalks, but any other appropriate plant can do.
+The tutorial mentioned here focuses on making cordage from stinging nettle stalks, however, any other appropriate plant can do.

 Roots harvested from spruce, Jupiter, tamarack, cedar, and pine are reliable fibers for making ropes.